 (c) In the event the lessee does not sell in an arm's-length transaction the oil, gas, or associated substances, the term "field price" in subparagraphs (a) and (b) above will mean the price the lessee would expect to receive for the oil, gas, or associated substances if the lessee did sell the oil, gas, or associated substances in an arm's-length transaction, minus reasonable costs of transportation away from the leased or unit area to the point of sale or other disposition.
-The lessee must determine this price in a consistent and logical manner using information available to the lessee and report that price to the state.
+The lessee must determine this price in a consistent and logical manner using information available to the lessee and report that price to lessors.

-(d) The state may establish minimum values for the purposes of computing royalties on oil, gas, or associated substances obtained from this lease, with consideration being given to the price actually received by the lessee, to the price or prices paid in the same field or area for production of like quality, to posted prices, to prices received by the lessee and/or other producers from sales occurring away from the leased area, and/or to other relevant matters.
-In establishing minimum values, the state may use, but is not limited to, the methodology for determining "prevailing value" as defined in 11 AAC 83.227.
+(d) The State may establish minimum values which shall be applicable for the purposes of computing royalties payable both to the State and to ASRC on oil, gas, or associated substances obtained from this lease, with consideration being given to the price actually received by the lessee, to the price or prices paid in the same field or area for production of like quality, to posted prices, to prices received by the lessee and/or other producers from sales occurring away from the leased area, and/or to other relevant matters.
+In establishing minimum values, the State may use, but is not limited to, the methodology for determining "prevailing value" as defined in 11 AAC 83.227.
 Each minimum value determination will be made only after the lessee has been given notice and a reasonable opportunity to be heard.
 Under this provision, it is expressly agreed that the minimum value of royalty oil, gas, or associated substances under this lease may not necessarily equal, and may exceed, the price of the oil, gas, or associated substances.

-37. ROYALTY IN VALUE.
-Except to the extent that the state elects to receive all or a portion of its royalty in kind as provided in Paragraph 38 below, the lessee shall pay to the state that value of all royalty oil, gas, and associated substances as determined under Paragraph 36 above.
+36. ROYALTY IN VALUE.
+Except to the extent that a lessor elects to receive all or a portion of its royalty in kind as provided in Paragraph 37 below, the lesses shall pay to the lessors that value of all royalty oil, gas, and associated substances as determined under Paragraph 35 above.
 Royalty paid in value will be free and clear of all lease expenses (and any portion of those expenses that is incurred away from the leased area), including, but not limited to, expenses for separating, cleaning, dehydration, gathering, saltwater disposal, and preparing the oil, gas, or associated substances for transportation off the leased area.
-All royalty that may become payable in money to the State of Alaska must be paid on or before the last federal banking day of the calendar month following the month in which the oil, gas, or associated substances are produced.
-The amount of all royalty in value payments which are not paid when due under this lease or the amount which is subsequently determined to be due to the state or the lessee as the result of a redetermination will bear interest from the last federal banking day of the calendar month following the month in which the oil, gas, or associated substances were produced, until the obligation is paid in full.
+All royalty that may become payable in money to a lessor must be paid on or before the last day of the calendar month following the month in which the oil, gas, or associated substances are produced.
+The amount of all royalty in value payments which are not paid when due under this lease or the amount which is subsequently determined to be due to the lessors or the lessee as the result of a redetermination will bear interest from the last day of the calendar month following the month in which the oil, gas, or associated substances were produced, until the obligation is paid in full.
 Interest shall accrue at the rate provided in AS 38.05.135(d) or as may later be amended.
-Royalty payments must be accompanied by such information relating to valuation of royalty as the state may require which may include, but is not limited to, run tickets, evidence of sales, shipments, and amounts of gross oil, gas, and associated substances produced.
+Royalty payments must be accompanied by such information relating to valuation of royalty as the lessors may require which may include, but is not limited to, run tickets, evidence of sales, shipments, and amounts of gross oil, gas, and associated substances produced.